 During the Track Record Period, we generated a small portion of our revenue from sales of several consumer health products, such as nasal irrigation solutions.
 Since the gradual approval of our inhalation formulation products, we have strategically shifted focus from consumer health products.
-As such, revenue generated from sales of these consumer health products as a percentage of our total revenue decreased from 18.1% in 2021 to 2.8% in 2022, and further decreased to 0.7% in 2023 and 0.3% in the six months ended June 30, 2024.
+As such, revenue generated from sales of these consumer health products as a percentage of our total revenue decreased from 2.8% in 2022 to 0.7% in 2023 and 0.8% in 2024.